ReesMorrison/NetlifyBlogThemes/content/post/2021-02-03-alcohol-absinthe-degas/AlcoholAbsintheDegas.md

 Paradoxically, while partaking sometimes animates drinkers, eventually it swings to depressing them.
 The picture has a soggy, subdued aura that displays the opposite of conviviality.
 Neither person cares to talk, looking worse for wear after a long night.
 Both appear lost in reveries or burdened by dulled senses.
 Whether the pall is cast by fatigue, extensive drinking, poor health, a bitter argument between them we cannot tell.
 But the effervescent light-heartedness often associated with having a glass or three finds no place in this scene, unlike in ["Margaritaville" by Jimmy Buffet.](https://themesfromart.com/blog/2021-02-01-alcohol-margaritaville-buffet/alcoholmargarita/)

 **Hangovers**: As a third sub-theme of alcohol, hangovers may plague the couple.
-[Note 2] To the side of her surly companion stands a glass filled with a brown drink (possibly mazagran, a cold coffee beverage thought to be a hangover cure).
+To the side of her surly companion stands a glass filled with a brown drink (possibly mazagran, a cold coffee beverage thought to be a hangover cure).
 She may be trying the "hair of the dog," a phrased derived from the medieval belief that, when someone was bitten by a rabid dog, a cure could be applying the same dog's hair to the wound.
-[Note 3]

 **Destabilizing**: Finally, those who ponder the painting might note a number of disconcerting features, akin to the instability caused by excessive of drinking.